 How to Reset Your Windows 10 PC

-If your computer isn't running the way it should, you're getting strange errors or you just want to return it to its default state, Windows 10 has your answer.
+Windows 10 is prone to all sorts of issues, from the sudden disappearance of files to problems with installing updates.
+If your computer isn't running the way it should, giving you strange errors or performing extremely slowly, Windows 10 makes it easy to start over.
 The operating system provides a number of options that let you restore your computer to an earlier state.
 Here's how to reset your PC in Windows 10.